Choosing the right set of irons is one of the most critical decisions a golfer can make.

 For higher handicaps, the small sweet spots of blades won’t be forgiving enough.
 But when you watch the golfers on TV, every single one of them will be playing a thin blade-type iron.
 Why?
 Because they offer the maximum potential for speed, distance and feel.

-Want a players iron that looks good and feels even better?
-Look no further than the Taylormade P-7MB.
+Want a player's iron that looks good and feels even better?
+Check out the Titleist T100s.
 Just make sure you're a solid player, otherwise these are good clubs that will just make you look bad.

 Best Golf Irons for Fixing a Slice: Stix Irons